secureCodeBox/secureCodeBox/README.md

 ```bash
 docker-compose up
 ```
 Running `docker-compose up` uses the default credentials specified in the [`.env`](https://github.com/secureCodeBox/starter/blob/master/.env) file.
 You can override these by changing the file or setting the environment variables on your system.
-Before running the SecureCodeBox in a more serious environment you should at least change the following variables:
+Before running the SecureCodeBox outside a testing environment you should at least change the following variables:
  * `CAMUNDADB_ROOT_PW` MySQL root password
  * `CAMUNDADB_USER` MySQL username used by the Camunda Engine
  * `CAMUNDADB_PW` MySQL password also used by the Camunda Engine

 ### Run your first security scan
 There are several ways to start a security scan with the secureCodeBox.
-As a first shot try the WebUI of the engine and start one manually.
+One way is to use the WebUI of the engine and start the scan manually.

+Access the WebUI via:
 [http://your-docker-host:8080/](http://localhost:8080)

 1. Create a local user account